Posepny/Cba-dlk/README.md

 The champion of Bhaal
-A mod developed on The Copper Crown for Baldur's Gate II: Baldur's Gate Trilogy The Copper Crown
+A mod developed on The Copper Coronet for Baldur's Gate II: Baldur's Gate Trilogy The Copper Coronet

 Author: Cocrane